gabinhry/location-by-ip-and-navigator/doc/description.md

 - Navigator coordinate ask
 - IP get by the nest backend
 - Calls to a service api-ip.com to get the location of the IP

+You can use this module to learn how to locate your users (with their consent!) or just to copy past it in your project to get something working directly. ¯&#92;&#95;(ツ)&#95;/¯